How to spot untrustworthy resources on the Maya

 A much better example of a typical Maya city would be Tikal, which was occupied for more than 1500 years.

-So, if all you see on a website is Chichen Itza, chances are this is not a reliable source of information about the ancient Maya and your ‘charlatan alarm-bells’ should go off!
+So, if all you see on a website is Chichen Itza, chances are this is not a reliable source of information about the ancient Maya.

-Want to learn more about the ancient Maya?
+Want to learn the real story behind the ancient Maya?

 *This blog has been translated into French by Anthrostory